 Database to Data Warehouse: How It All Began

 Companies have long posited the merits of building large scale data infrastructure to support their analytics teams and goals.
 Operational databases are perfect for collecting data from applications and storing it for reference, but poor for running analytical queries on the same data.
 That is why many companies invest in separate data platforms for running analytics.
 In 1993 the practice was forever changed when Ralph Kimball released the first version of The Data Warehouse Toolkit.
 The previous modeling practice was adequate for accounting for the linear placement and changing of data but lacked the ability to represent complex relationships between data.
 This was the area where dimensional modeling really excelled and for that became the fundamental principle for building a data platform for analytics.
-To read more about the two approaches I suggest checking out this article.

 A data warehouse, also known as an enterprise data warehouse or EDW, is a central repository of information that can be analyzed to make better informed decisions.
 Data flows into a data warehouse from transactional systems, relational databases, and other sources, typically on a regular cadence.
 Business analysts, data scientists, and decision makers access the data through business intelligence (BI) tools, SQL clients, and other analytics applications.
 It is a key canonical architecture if you aspire to be a data driven company.
 Software giants like IBM and Oracle devised large, expensive offerings for data warehouse infrastructure that provided both the servers, software, and services needed for descriptive analytics.
 At the same time, companies rushed to hire EDW administrators who were in charge of building the schema and strategizing how all data should flow into the data warehouse.
 However, the data warehouse quickly became associated with its limitations, as companies became hungrier to leverage more and more data.
 The data warehouse became crowded and bogged down with requests which killed its performance and tested its ability to deliver on service level agreements.
 Thus enterprise data warehouse became a four letter word.
 This largely fueled the invention of the data lake, which aimed to solve the problem of scale.
 But was the data lake the real replacement of the data warehouse?